NREL/fpeam/README.md

 # Fugitive Dust Module

 The fugitive dust module calculates PM<sub>2.5</sub> and PM<sub>10</sub> emissions from on-farm (harvest and non-harvest) activities.
-On-road fugitive dust from feedstock transportation is not calculated.
+On-road fugitive dust from feedstock transportation is not calculated due to a lack of spatially detailed road silt data, but this calculation may be added to FPEAM in the future if an adequate data source can be found.

+## User options and input data

+Like the EmissionFactors module, the only user input parameter for the FugitiveDust module is the feedstock_measure_type, which specifies the feedstock measure used to scale the fugitive dust emission factors and calculate total pollutant amounts.

-PM<sub>10</sub> emissions are calculated using feedstock-specific emissions factors developed by the [California Air Resources Board](http://www.arb.ca.gov/ei/areasrc/fullpdf/full7-5.pdf) , which are available in Chapter 9 of the Billion Ton Study 2016 Update and packaged with the FPEAM code base in the default input data files.
+PM<sub>10</sub> emissions are calculated using feedstock-specific emissions factors developed by the [California Air Resources Board](http://www.arb.ca.gov/ei/areasrc/fullpdf/full7-5.pdf), which are available in Chapter 9 of the Billion Ton Study 2016 Update and packaged with the FPEAM code base in the default input data files.
 PM<sub>2.5</sub> emission factors, which are also included in the default FPEAM input data files, are calculated by multiplying the PM<sub>10</sub> emission factors by 0.2.
-This fraction represents agricultural tilling and was developed by the [Midwest Research Institute](http://www.epa.gov/ttnchie1/ap42/ch13/bgdocs/b13s02.pdf) .
-Users are able to use a different PM<sub>2.5</sub> fraction or alternative emissions factors by editing the input data.
+This fraction represents agricultural tilling and was developed by the [Midwest Research Institute](http://www.epa.gov/ttnchie1/ap42/ch13/bgdocs/b13s02.pdf).

 TABLE: List of columns and data types in fugitive dust emissions factors dataset.